fabmax/physx-js-webidl/README.md

   code.

 ## Examples
 None yet, I will add some as soon as I have time for that.
+However, I use this lib in my engine [kool](https://github.com/fabmax/kool) and have a few demos in place:
+- [Vehicle](https://fabmax.github.io/kool/kool-js/?demo=phys-vehicle): Basic vehicle demo with a few obstacles.
+- [Joints](https://fabmax.github.io/kool/kool-js/?demo=phys-joints): A chain running over two gears.
+- [Collision](https://fabmax.github.io/kool/kool-js/?demo=physics): The obligatory box collision physics demo.

 ## Pre-built binaries
 Since this project is in a very early / experimental state I haven't published any npm packages yet.
 However, you can